 First, however, we need to determine whether laser or another in a line of conservative or surgical treatments may be best for your individual condition and needs.
 That involves an examination and a review of your medical history.
 After that, we will take the time to fully discuss all the options on the table so you can make an informed decision.

 If you need help with pain, unsightly toenails, or any other podiatric problems, please don’t hesitate to give us a call at (775) 783-8037.
-Our expert doctors, Victoria Melhuish and Sean Betesh, are here to help!
+Your expert doctor, Victoria Melhuish!